Pregnant and breastfeeding women

 I am feeling worried, who can I talk to?

 During pregnancy, most women experience a range of emotions.
 It’s normal to feel some worry during pregnancy and when having a baby.
-However, if you feel worrying thoughts are becoming a regular part of life, it can help to talk about any concerns with your doctor, partner or a close friend.
+If you feel worrying thoughts are becoming a regular part of life, it can help to talk about any concerns with your doctor, partner or a close friend.

 Read more on perinatal anxiety or contact a health professional at: